Things to know about the Berlin Graffiti history

 Graffiti has a long history with scribbles on the walls being found across the world, almost everywhere on this planet.
 It certainly is one of the first forms of artistic expression, the first human attempt of creativity which has survived ages and years until today.
 But the phenomenon really caught up during the 20th century and the beginning is traced back to 1970s to the city of New York.

 Graffiti, in general, are the non-traditional forms of artistic and cultural expressions that are drawn on public spaces and are influenced by the culture and tradition of the territory.
-Graffiti or the street art first originated to express discontents and also for creating widespread awareness on various socio-political issues on community and local level.
+Graffiti, or the street art, first originated to express discontents and also for creating widespread awareness on various socio-political issues on community and local level.
 In the years to come, it evolved into a global visual culture.

 The intensified security system further strained the atmosphere between the two sides.
-When during the eighties the wall was raised to 14 feet tall it became the perfect canvas for artists as well as for the individuals on the side of West Berlin to declare and express their affiliations and views.
+When, during the eighties, the wall was raised to 14 feet tall, it became the perfect canvas for artists as well as for the individuals on the side of West Berlin to declare and express their affiliations and views.
 Initially, the early settlers from the American-occupied sectors used the walls to express their faiths and thoughts.
 From the artistic point of view, it was the French artist Thierry Noir who started painting on the wall while he lived near the Berlin Wall.

-Graffiti Evolved After Fall Of Berlin Wall
+Graffiti Evolved after the fall of the Berlin Wall

 After the Berlin Wall collapsed, the street art movement gained more momentum with the artists from the Eastern side like Friedrichshain, Mitte, and Prenzlauer Berg adding more vibrancy to the grey areas on the eastern side.
 As a part of taking the movement and the drive to express with spontaneity further, a remarkable mural project was started on the remains of the Berlin Wall construction.
-Creative artists across the world gathered together near the Wall in 1990 to pain the empty side of the Wall with the view to celebrate reunification and to express hopes for a brighter tomorrow.
+Creative artists across the world gathered together near the Wall in 1990 to paint the empty side of the Wall with the view to celebrate reunification and to express hopes for a brighter tomorrow.